 Top 20 Things to Do in Lahaina, Maui

 Wondering what to do in Lahaina?
 I’ve had a love affair with Lahaina for some time now, ever since I moved to Maui 9 years ago.
-I have spent most of my time living on the west side of Maui so I’ve had ample time to try all the things to do in Lahaina.
+I have spent most of my time living on the West Maui so I’ve had ample time to try all the things to do in Lahaina.

 My partner Joe, the man behind the camera grew up in Lahaina.
 Its crazy to think that his home town attracts visitors from all over the globe.
 Just know that all the information you’re about to get is straight from the source and the only list you’ll need.

 *I have sprinkled some affiliate links in this post that gives me a small commission at no extra cost to you if you decided to make a purchase.
 All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

 20 Things to do in lahaina on Front Street

 Every night at 5:30 on the rooftop of Fleetwoods on Front Street there is a sunset ceremony.
 A Kumu (Hawaiian for teacher) or Scottish bagpiper start the ceremony and tell you a little bit about why they’re here, they’re relationship with Fleetwoods and then they light the tiki torches.

 The ceremony lasts 15 minutes and on Saturdays you’ll get to see both the kumu and piper.
 First come first serve for seating around the bar.